What are the Signs my Loved One may need an Certified Geriatric Case Manager?

-An Aging Life Care Manager should be certified with the National Academy of Certified Care Managers and maintain 45 continuing education hours every three years.
+A Certified Geriatric Case Manager should be certified with the National Academy of Certified Care Managers and maintain 45 continuing education hours every three years.
 Being an active member of the Aging Life Care Association is preferred.
 Many have backgrounds in social work and have spent many years in the field of gerontology.
 At CJ & Associates, we are experienced and familiar with the resources in the community and work closely with local health care systems.

 How much do Services cost, and who pays?